Fusarium solani species complex: History and taxonomy

 The genus Fusarium was described in 1809 by Link.
 In the 1930s, Wollenweber and Reinking organized the genus Fusarium into sections, including Martiella and Ventricosum, which were collapsed together by Snyder and Hansen in the 1940s to form a single species, Fusarium solani; one of nine Fusarium species they recognized based on morphological features.
-The current concept of F. solani is as a species complex consisting of multiple, closely related and morphologically poorly distinguishable, "cryptic" species with characteristic genetic differences.
-There is a proposed concept for the entire genus - widely subscribed by specialists - that would include this complex.
-However, there is a smaller counterproposal that radically refiles the genus including making this complex into a genus Neocosmospora.
-The fungus is allied with the sexual species, Nectria haematococca, in the family Nectriaceae (phylum Ascomycota).
+"F. solani" in this historical, morphological classification actually constitutes a species complex consisting of multiple, closely related and morphologically poorly distinguishable, "cryptic" species with characteristic genetic differences.
+This species complex includes the sexual species, Nectria haematococca, in the family Nectriaceae (phylum Ascomycota).